ibm-cloud-docs/openwhisk/pkg_obstorage.md

 #### Action parameters for {{site.data.keyword.cos_short}}
 {: #pkg_obstorage_actparams}

 The following action parameters are specified when you invoke the individual actions.
-Not all of these parameters are supported by every action.
+Not all these parameters are supported by every action.
 Refer to the [Available entities](#pkg_obstorage_actions) table to see which parameters are supported by which action.

 | Action parameter | Description |
 | --- | --- |